fullstackla/fullstackla.github.io/README.md

-# DTLA Pair Programming Night MeetUp Site

-we are a meet up in downtown la focusing on pair programming. the meetup time consists of coding challenges found in katrina owens' [exercism.io]. we also use [exercism.io] to build community outside of the meetup.
+# Fullstack LA

+Fullstack LA's main web site.

+Fullstack LA is meet up in Los Angeles focused on the coding and open source communities.
+Our mission is to encourage developer of all levels to grow there skills while contributing to open source projects.

+To date our events have centered around pair programing which brings with it a high level of participant engagement.

-## The Site
+## Fullstack LA Main Site

 This site is built on [Jekyll] and hosted on [Github pages].